Bergen auf Rügen: Location

 Bergen is in the middle of Germany's biggest island, Rügen, on the Baltic Sea coast.
 The town lies in a hilly area, with the Rugard woods on the town's northeast outskirts reaching a height of 91 m above sea level.
 The area around Bergen is predominantly agricultural.
 The town itself is built on a glacial moraine deposited when the ice sheets retreated during the last ice age.
 Not far from central Bergen, to the northeast, is the Kleiner Jasmunder Bodden, a shallow bay, and to the southeast lies another bay, the Greifswalder Bodden, and with the town of Putbus.

-South of the town is the Kiebitzmoor ("Peewit Moor") and to the northwest is the lake of Nonnensee which was reactivated a few years ago.
+South of the town is the Kiebitzmoor ("Peewit Moor") and to the northwest is the lake of Nonnensee which was restored a few years ago.

 Subdivisions

 The following wards are parts of Bergen: